Internment of Japanese Americans: Other concentration camps

 As early as September 1931, after the Japanese invasion of Manchuria, US officials began to compile lists of individuals, lists which were particularly focused on the Issei.
 This data was eventually included in the Custodial Detention index (CDI).
 Agents in the Department of Justice's Special Defense Unit classified the subjects into three groups: A, B, and C, with A being the "most dangerous", and C being "possibly dangerous".

-After the attack on Pearl Harbor, Roosevelt authorized his attorney general to put a plan for the arrest of thousands of individuals whose names were on the potential enemy alien lists into motion, most of these individuals were Japanese American community leaders.
+After the attack on Pearl Harbor, Roosevelt authorized his attorney general to put into motion a plan for the arrest of thousands of individuals whose names were on the potential enemy alien lists.
+Most of these individuals were Japanese American community leaders.
 Armed with a blanket arrest warrant, the FBI seized these men on the eve of December 8, 1941.
 These men were held in municipal jails and prisons until they were moved to Department of Justice detention camps, these camps were separate from the camps which were operated by the Wartime Relocation Authority (WRA).
 These camps were operated under far more stringent conditions and they were also patrolled by heightened criminal-style guards, despite the absence of criminal proceedings.
 Memoirs about the camps include those by Keiho Soga and Toru Matsumoto.

 Crystal City, Texas, was one such camp where Japanese Americans, German Americans, and Italian Americans were interned along with a large number of Axis-descended nationals who were seized from several Latin-American countries by the U.S.

 The Canadian government also confined its citizens with Japanese ancestry during World War II (see Internment of Japanese Canadians), for many reasons which were also based on fear and prejudice.
 Some Latin American countries on the Pacific Coast, such as Peru, interned ethnic Japanese or sent them to the United States for incarceration.
 Brazil also imposed restrictions on its ethnic Japanese population.